binipringle/intro-to-dh/_texts/2-version-control.md

 Control-c attempts to abort the current task and restore user control.
 Control-d escapes the current shell environment—if you use it at the normal `$` prompt, it will end the current command line session. `q` is used to escape from specific utilities. `:q` first changes the mode in `vi`, allowing you to enter the `q` key to quit, so it's a command specific to `vi`.

-When we start working on collaborative projects we will start sharing files on USB sticks.
-We will use Git to track changes in these files, and do a lot of pushing and pulling to repositories on USB sticks.
-For now, however, get used to keeping everything up to date by regularly typing git status and adding, committing and pushing your files to the repositories you create.
+In order to work together on collaborative projects we will share files with USB sticks.
+We will use Git to track changes in these files, and do a lot of pushing and pulling to remote repositories housed on these USB sticks.

 ----
 # Pushing to a remote repository